-We recommend that you start the process by booking a consultation with one of our staff to discuss your course and assignment learning goals and discover ways to use our free our free learning resources to meet your students' needs.
+We recommend that you start by booking a consultation, online or in-person, with one of our Learning Services staff to discuss your course and assignment learning goals and discover ways to use our free resources and services to meet your students' needs.

 Get an MSWord version of this page